 Last week my sister-in-law and her husband brought their newborn baby over for a visit.
 They were about an hour and a half late, because newborn.
 I mention this only because it will be an important part of the story later.

 “Do you miss this?” my brother-in-law asked, his glassy, sleep deprived eyes shifting to his 3-week-old baby in my arms.
 I couldn’t tell if he was being sarcastic or looking for me to reassure him that it gets better.
 Either way, maybe I should have taken longer than half a second to give my answer, and maybe that answer shouldn’t have been, “GOD no!
-You couldn’t pay me enough money to deal with this shit again.”
+You couldn’t pay me enough money to deal with this mess again.”
 I laughed, the baby barfed on my shirt, and then we all had dinner.

 My response to this question wasn’t always so emphatic.
 When I was pregnant with our third baby, my husband was on a mission to convince me to get my tubes tied after she was born.
 I was scheduled for a C-section and his argument was: “They’re all up in there anyway.
 What’s two more little snips once they’re already elbow deep in your guts?”